 If the couple are not married but live together, place their names on separate lines with no ‘and’ joining them.
 Traditionally the man is listed above the woman, but you could choose to go by alphabetical order or whichever guest you are the most familiar with.

-How to address wedding invitations to engaged couple
+How to address to the engaged couple

 The same rules apply as other unmarried couples, depending on whether they share an address.

-How to address wedding invitations to singles
+How to address to singles

 While single guests at a wedding can be a little tricky, we don’t want to make them feel like they are problematic!
 This section is for if you want to know how to address wedding invitations with a plus one and what to do when addressing a divorcee or someone widowed – also what to do if you don’t want to offer a plus one.

-How to address wedding invitations with plus one
+How to address with a plus one

-Tackling how to address wedding invitations with a guest is the least awkward single option because you are offering for them to bring a date/friend.
+Tackling how to address the invitations with a guest is the least awkward single option because you are offering for them to bring a date/friend.
 A simple tip on how to address wedding invitations to include a guest is to write ‘Ms. Bennet and guest’.
 It sounds nicer than plus one and is clear that they are allowed to bring someone.
 This phrase is only necessary for the inner envelope and on the outer envelope you can just put ‘Ms. Mary Bennet’ and the address.
 If you already know the guest’s full name, you can write it on the invitation (but only if you are happy for them to come alone if your friend can’t make it, as then it comes across as if they are invited in their own right).

 Hot tip: when you write ‘and guest’ on your invitation, both words are left lowercase.